coding-to-music/coding-to-music.github.io/docs/source/FAQ Frequently Asked Questions.rst

 .. _Python: https://www.medpagetoday.com/infectiousdisease/covid19/89522

-What would a multi-year chart of "Deaths by Cause and Age" show us and where is that data?
+What would a chart of "Deaths by Cause and Age" show us and where is that data?
 --------------------------------------------------------------------------------------------